martinjameswhite/CLEFT_GSM/README.md

 This code is available in the ps_python3 directory.

-A fast Python package (VelociLPTors) to compute real- and redshift-space power spectra and correlation functions using LPT is also available at
+A fast, pure Python package (VelociLEPTors) to compute real- and redshift-space power spectra and correlation functions using both EPT and LPT is also available at

 https://github.com/sfschen/velocilptors

+This package has all of the functionality of CLEFT_GSM, plus an extended bias expansion and Fourier-space statistics.